 Tortelli con la coda (De.Co. of the Commune of Vigolzone) and pisarei e fasö, can be enjoyed in all the restaurants.

-A point of local pride are the PDO cured meats, the salumi D.O.P. of Piacenza including salame, coppa and pancetta, to be eaten possibly with a chisolino (of various sizes and shapes, these are made from a bread dough, rolled out and cut up, and then deep-fried in lard so that they puff up) and accompanied by the wines D.O.P. dei Colli piacentini, above all the celebrated Gutturnio.
+A point of local pride are the PDO cured meats of Piacenza including salame, coppa and pancetta, to be eaten possibly with a chisolino (of various sizes and shapes, these are made from a bread dough, rolled out and cut up, and then deep-fried in lard so that they puff up) and accompanied by the D.O.P. dei Colli piacentini wines, above all the celebrated Gutturnio.

-The Historic Procession (Corteo Storico) on the last Sunday in May, with everyone in mediaeval costume, is the principal traditional event.
+The Historic Procession (Corteo Storico) on the last Sunday in May, with everyone in mediaeval costume is the main traditional event.

 Numerous other events set in the Middle Ages or fantasy worlds, suited to all tastes or perhaps aimed especially at children or young people, take place in spring or autumn.